tajmone/pb-archives-test/tutorials/oop/drac/purebasic-oop.markdown

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # About This Tutorial

-**CREDITS**: This is a reprint of «Dräc»’s multi-part tutorial __PureBasic and the Object-Oriented Programming__, also knwon as __the OOP demystified__, published in 2005  on [drac.site.chez-alice.fr].
+**CREDITS**: This is a reprint of «Dräc»’s multi-part tutorial __PureBasic and the Object-Oriented Programming__, also knwon as __the OOP demystified__, published in 2005 on [drac.site.chez-alice.fr][ext OOP EN].

-**LICENSE**: It was reprinted with explicit permission of the author, who released the tutorial text and source codes under [Creative Commons Attribution] (CC BY 4.0) in response to the permission request to reproduce it inside the [PureBASIC Archives].
+**LICENSE**: It was reprinted with explicit permission of the author, who released the tutorial text and source codes under [Creative Commons Attribution][CC BY 4.0] (CC BY 4.0) in response to the permission request to reproduce it inside the [PureBASIC Archives].

-**CHANGES**: The tutorial was ported from HTML to AsciiDoc and Markdown by [Tristano Ajmone], who also polsihed the English text — introducing slight adjustments in line with the tutorial aims (using the [original French tutorial] as a reference) — and made minor changes to code examples (either aesthetic, or minor corrections, or to ensure compatibility with latest version of PureBASIC).
+**CHANGES**: The tutorial was ported from HTML to AsciiDoc and Markdown by [Tristano Ajmone], who also polsihed the English text — introducing slight adjustments in line with the tutorial aims (using the [original French tutorial][ext OOP FR] as a reference) — and made minor changes to code examples (either aesthetic, or minor corrections, or to ensure compatibility with latest version of PureBASIC).

 First republished: 2016/11/18 — by [\@tajmone][Tristano Ajmone].
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~